U.S. Entry Visa Sticker/Stamp Requirements

 ADDITIONAL INFORMATION FOR CURRENT/CONTINUING STUDENTS

 • During a visa sticker/stamp interview at a U.S. Embassy/Consulate, it is common practice for a previous entry visa sticker/stamp (in the same status), even if still valid, to be “Cancelled Without Prejudice”.
-This means that specific visa sticker/stamp can no longer be used to enter the U.S., and the student must wait until the U.S. Embassy/Consulate issues the new entry visa sticker/stamp before the student can enter the U.S.
+This means that the specific visa sticker/stamp can no longer be used to enter the U.S., and the student must wait until the U.S. Embassy/Consulate issues the new entry visa sticker/stamp before the student can enter the U.S.

 • Therefore, current/continuing students are advised to consult their academic program/department before traveling and applying for a visa sticker/stamp with a U.S. Embassy/Consulate abroad.
-This proactive step ensures clarification of potential risks, creation of a contingency plan, and (if permitted) remote coursework or remote teaching/research assistantships.
-So, prior consultation and arrangements with the student’s academic program/department is critical in helping to navigate any possible “Administrative Processing” delays until the student can return to the U.S.
+This proactive step ensures clarification of potential risks, the creation of a contingency plan, and (if permitted) remote coursework or remote teaching/research assistantships.
+So, prior consultation and arrangements with the student’s academic program/department are critical in helping to navigate any possible “Administrative Processing” delays until the student can return to the U.S.

 • Students with additional questions should contact their ISO Advisor directly.